Operation Truong Cong Dinh: Operation

 In mid-April, the 3rd and 4th Battalions, 47th Infantry Regiment moved into northern Kien Hoa Province to sweep the area around Bến Tre.
-The VC generally avoided combat unless cornered, but on 17 April the 2 Battalions killed 90 VC while losing 5 U.S..
+The VC generally avoided combat unless cornered, but on 17 April the two battalions killed 90 VC while losing five U.S. soldiers.
 At the end of April, the US claimed 343 VC had been killed in the operation while U.S. losses were 51 killed.

 During the operation, the MRF used extensively a riverine assault reconnaissance element, a small unit first employed in December 1967 that consisted of three or four monitors and several assault support patrol boats.
 The riverine assault reconnaissance element led ATC convoys and employed reconnaissance by fire against likely VC ambush positions.
 According to the U.S. military, the technique reduced casualties because of the firepower and mobility of the craft in the riverine assault reconnaissance element and the placement of ATCs carrying infantry in the rear of the column.
 Airmobility was used during the operation to increase the flexibility of the MRF by providing increased intelligence, firepower, and escort coverage for convoys during troop movement.

 Aftermath

-The operation was regarded as a success because the VC no longer threatened the towns and cities and had been pushed back into their sanctuaries allowing the South Vietnamese to re-establish control over the countryside and begin pacification and reconstruction.
+The operation was regarded as a success because the VC no longer threatened the towns and cities and had been pushed back into their sanctuaries, allowing the South Vietnamese to re-establish control over the countryside and begin pacification and reconstruction.

 The operation continued until August when it was succeeded by Operation Quyet Chien.